Contrasting Jefferson Security Bank (JFWV) and Its Rivals

 Summary

-Jefferson Security Bank rivals beat Jefferson Security Bank on 11 of the 12 factors compared.
+Jefferson Security Bank peers beat Jefferson Security Bank on 11 of the 12 factors compared.

 Jefferson Security Bank provides various banking products and services to individuals, agricultural and commercial businesses, local government entities, and non-profit organizations.
 The company accepts various deposit products, such as checking, savings, money market, individual retirement, overdraft protection, and sweep accounts, as well as certificates of deposit.
 Its loan portfolio includes personal and vehicle, mortgage, construction, commercial, and home equity loans.
 The company also offers ATM, online and mobile banking, bill pay, paperless statements, cash management, remote deposit capture, merchant, and credit and debit card services.
 It serves customers through its main office, four full-service retail banking offices, and one drive-thru banking office located in Jefferson and Berkeley counties, West Virginia; and Washington County, Maryland.
 Jefferson Security Bank was founded in 1869 and is headquartered in Shepherdstown, West Virginia.